2011 Lexus LX Interior

-Reviewers agree that the Lexus LX 570’s interior is everything you would expect from Lexus’ biggest SUV, with luxurious materials, high-tech electronics, and plenty of space in the first and second rows.
-However, some say that while it lives up to its Lexus badge, it does not meet expectations set by its $78,555 price tag.
+Reviewers agree that the Lexus LX 570’s interior is everything you would expect from Lexus’ biggest SUV, with luxurious materials, high-tech electronics and plenty of space in the first and second rows.
 Its first and second rows earn praise for roominess and comfort, but the uncomfortable and oddly-folding third row raises some eyebrows.

 - "Despite plentiful padded surfaces and handsome real-wood trim, cabin decor lacks the richness of other premium rivals, looking more ‘upscale Toyota’ than true elite class." -- Consumer Guide

 - "The interior is similarly that of a utilitarian SUV Lexus-ized… So outfitted, the cabin is luxurious, but not stylish." -- The Truth About Cars

 The LX 570 is one of few luxury large SUVs that can seat up to eight people.
 Its front seats are comfortable and luxurious, with a spacious second row.
 Reviewers have some complaints about its cramped third row, but this is expected for the class.